-Ms. Bradberry’s professional affiliations include the National Association for Music Education, Georgia Music Educators Association, the National Band Association, and the Professional Association of Georgia Educators.
+Ms. Bradberry’s professional affiliations include the National Association for Music Education, the National Band Association, the Texas Music Educators Association, the Texas Jazz Educators Association, and Women Band Directors International.

 Brian has been on the percussion staff at several top drum corps.
 Currently, he is on staff with The Boston Crusaders Drum and Bugle Corps.
 Perez has also been on staff with The Cadets (2012-16), Santa Clara Vanguard (2005), Cavaliers (2006-09) and Madison Scouts (2010-11).
 He has also taught WGI indoor groups such as Clear Brook High School, working alongside Christopher Retschulte as the 2005 Winter Guard International Open Class Competition.